antistoopmode/antistoopmode.github.io/docs/hs2_stats.md

 - Hell: [1-5] [-75%/-80%/-85%/-95%/-100%]

 ### Slow
+TODO:
-{: .warning }
+{: .label .label-red }
-TODO: WHAT DOES SLOW DO?
+- WHAT DOES SLOW DO?
 ONLY ENEMY MOVEMENT SPEED REUCTION OR ACTION SPEED?
-CAN IT BE TRIGGERED WITH BOTH ATTACKS AND SPELLS?
+- CAN IT BE TRIGGERED WITH BOTH ATTACKS AND SPELLS?

 ### (Incoming) Poison Duration
 Reduces the time of being poisoned.

-{: .warning }
 TODO:
+{: .label .label-red }
 - DOES THE REDUCTION STACK ADDITIVELY?
 - IS THERE A MIN DURATION?